Looking for the best things to do in Winnipeg, Canada? Then you’ve come to the right place!

 Winnipeggers love their sports teams, and you’ll have no trouble finding a game to attend – whether that be hockey, baseball, basketball, football, lacrosse, soccer, or curling.

-It should be noted that Winnipeg is home to two high-level professional teams – The Winnipeg Blue Bombers and the Winnipeg Jets (football and hockey, respectively).
+Winnipeg is home to two high-level professional teams – The Winnipeg Blue Bombers and the Winnipeg Jets (football and hockey, respectively), and plenty of semi-pro teams and events.

 Grab a drink and a jersey and settle in!

-Going on a Bison Safari is one of the most iconic things to do in Winnipeg.
+Going on a Bison Safari is one of the most iconic Winnipeg tourist attractions (it also makes our list of the best day trips from Winnipeg).

 I mean, what’s better than a guided tour amongst some of the most iconic animals that have ever graced the prairies?